 Get wiser and happier!

-- First is the mental state of experiencing positive or pleasant emotions, ranging from contentment to pleasure.
-This present-moment happiness is called hedonia or hedonic well-being.
+- Hedonia or hedonic well-being is the mental state of experiencing positive or pleasant emotions, ranging from contentment to pleasure, in the present moment.

-- Second is the feeling of life satisfaction and flourishing, that is the joy we get from having meaning and purpose in our lives, fulfilling our potential, and being a part of something bigger than ourselves.
-We call this eudaimonia or eudaimonic well-being.
+- Eudaimonia or eudaimonic well-being is the feeling of life satisfaction and flourishing, the joy we get from having meaning and purpose in our lives, fulfilling our potential, and being a part of something bigger than ourselves.

 Stoicism is a school of philosophy that originated in Greece in the 3rd century BCE.
 It offered a system for living a virtuous life, embracing both positive and negative emotions, and being mindful of the present moment without fear of death.

 The Stoic strategies to become happier in life remain as relevant today as they did then.
 Being a modern Stoic in these chaotic times does not require mastering new philosophical terms or meditating for hours on end.

 - Narcissists, Psychopaths, Sociopaths